-Who is your tech staff?
-From the beginning, it's important to know the experience level of the people who will be running the sound system.
-Houses of worship tech staff can range from having experienced techs who know the system inside and out, to volunteers who may only be capable of moving three faders and nothing more, so experience level is a big part of the decision.
-The group experience level of your operators will decide what interface will work best; is the console laid out in such a way that it's easy to use - or can be easily learned - and allows for intuitive access to settings?
+From the beginning it is important to establish the experience level of the people who will be operating the sound system.
+Houses of Worship tech staff can range from having a few experienced techs who know the system inside and out, to volunteers that may only be capable of moving three faders and nothing more, so experience level is a big part of the decision.
+The group experience level of your operators will determine what interface will work best: is the console laid out in such a way that it is easy to use, or can be easily learned, and allows for intuitive access to settings?
 A good mixer is one that allows you to adjust a large quantity of variables and parameters, allows the operator to see what they need to see without getting overloaded, and then can interact quickly with all those parameters.